Real Estate Education

 How many houses do you need to sell to make $100,000 in South Florida?
 The math depends on your split, the average sale price in your market, and your business expenses.
 Here's the real breakdown.

-One of the most common questions from aspiring or newer real estate agents is: "How many houses do I need to sell to make $100K?"
-It's a reasonable question — and the answer varies significantly depending on the market you work in, your commission split with your broker, and your business expenses.
-In South Florida, where the median home prices are significantly higher than the national average, the math often works out better than in most U.S. markets.
-Here's how to calculate it honestly.
+One of the most common questions from newer real estate agents is: "How many houses do I need to sell to make $100K?"
+It's a fair question, and the answer depends on where you work, your commission split, and your actual business costs.
+In South Florida, where median home prices run well above the national average, the math works out better than it does in most U.S. markets.
+Here is how to figure it out without guesswork.

 Example calculation for a new agent on a 70/30 split: